cancel icon

 Medical (professional assessment and support)

-If self-care isn’t enough, a healthcare professional can help.
+If self-care is not enough, a healthcare professional can help.

 GP assessment: Your doctor can examine you, discuss your symptoms, and rule out anything serious.
 They can also advise on pain management and refer you to a specialist or physiotherapist if needed.